-GUGCS' ongoing assessment of student needs is conducted through the lens of the instructional strengths and weaknesses of our teaching staff.
-To do so, GUGCS relies on student performance data as well as classroom observations and feedback gathered from our internal coaches and teachers themselves, and the results of our needs assessment is used to determine how best to support effective instruction.
+GUG 2's ongoing assessment of student needs is conducted through the lens of the instructional strengths and weaknesses of our teaching staff.
+To do so, GUG 2 relies on student performance data as well as classroom observations and feedback gathered from our internal coaches and teachers themselves, and the results of our needs assessment is used to determine how best to support effective instruction.
 Following the needs assessment, plans for professional development are formed between the school's instructional leaders, specialists and teachers and aligned to a rubric established to gauge teacher effectiveness.
 The school has identified our ongoing professional development needs to be providing training focused on the implementation of the school's ELA and Math curricula, the use of data, and classroom management.

-In response, GUGCS implements collaborative professional development though coaching, classroom demonstrations, formal internal and external trainings and workshops, and a summer institute.
-A key staff member in delivering the professional development and on-going guidance is the Literacy Coordinator, the salary of which Title II funding will partially cover.
+In response, GUG 2 implements collaborative professional development through coaching, classroom demonstrations, formal internal and external trainings and workshops, and a summer institute.
+A key staff member in delivering the professional development and ongoing guidance is the ELA Curriculum & Instruction Coach, the salary of which Title II funding will partially cover.